friedrith/natural-script/README.md

 ```

+## Contribution

-> Do not hesitate to propose new customized parsers
+This project is only at the beginning so do not hesitate to contribute or propose improvements.

+## License

+This project is distributed on MIT license.